Signaling of the New York City Subway: QBL West

 Planning for phase one started in 2015 and was complete by February 2016, with major engineering work following in November 2016.
 On December 22, 2016, as part of the second phase of CBTC installation on the Queens Boulevard Line, L.K.
 Comstock & Company Inc. was awarded the $223.3-million contract to upgrade existing signals and install communications, fiber-optic, and CBTC infrastructure for the new signal system.
-The core of phase one was originally supposed to be completed by 2020 or 2021.
+The core of phase one was supposed to be completed by 2020 or 2021.
 However, by April 2018, the MTA projected that most of the infrastructure from 50th Street to Union Turnpike would be substantially completed by mid-2022.
 The testing of the integrated Siemens/Thales system began in August 2018 and was completed by May 2019, followed by the start of train-operator training simulations in June 2019.
 As of November 2018, phase one was to be substantially completed by March 2021, followed by phase two in July 2022.
 On March 26, 2019, Systra's contract to provide consulting services was extended by 23 months to support the extension of CBTC from Union Turnpike to 179th Street on the Queens Boulevard Line and to Jamaica Center on the IND Archer Avenue Line (QBL East).
 By November 2020, various difficulties and delays had pushed back the substantial completion date to the third or fourth quarter of 2021.
 A consultant for the MTA predicted that the CBTC system could not be activated as planned in March 2021 because of a lack of immediate funding and a shortage of CBTC-equipped trains.
 The forecast was then pushed back to the fourth quarter of 2021.
 The final section was activated in February 2022.
 ATO operation commenced in early March 2024.